Choosing an Apiary Location

 If you choose to use someone else’s property, please be aware that they have the right to ask you to remove your hives at any time.
 It is important for beekeepers to maintain a positive relationship with growers and farms so the mutual benefits of honey bee pollination will continue to be enjoyed by all.
 Visit www.mdac.ms.gov for a downloadable copy of the Mississippi Honey Bee Stewardship Program, which provides guidelines for keeping bees on agricultural land.
 Also see MSU Extension Publication 2829 Protecting Pollination by Honey Bees in Mississippi.

-By Audrey B. Sheridan, Research Associate II, and Jeff Harris, Associate Extension Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
+By Audrey B. Sheridan, Extension/Research Associate, Biochemistry, Molecular Biology, Entomology, and Plant Pathology, and Jeff Harris, PhD, Associate Extension/Research Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
 Artwork by Audrey B. Sheridan.